SimpleCodeByElmir/DevOps/Linux_System/README.md

 - Add screenshots of the used commands to the report.

 ## Part 14.
 Working with system logs

-`-` A system administrator sometimes needs to review events which happened in a system in the recent past.
-Linux has system logs for that.

 **== Task ==**